 Taking place at Dellinger Park Football Field & Track, the Bed Race encourages teams to arrive in costume and be prepared with a theme.
-Teams will compete to decorate a bed as quickly as possible in hopes of winning the “Checkered Flag” award.
+Teams will race a decorated bed as quickly as possible in hopes of winning the “Checkered Flag” award.
 Good Neighbors will also award the “Spectator’s Choice” to the team who raises the most in donations.

 Help Pediatrics Cartersville exceed their fundraising goal and provide beds for homeless children in their community.
 Donations can be received in the following ways: